LukeGrahamLandry/addictive-additions-mod/README.md

     - Small: holds 1 row of items
     - Shulker: holds 3 rows of items
     - Ender: opens your ender chest
+- AOE Tools
+    - Hammer: 3x3 pickaxe (iron, diamond, netherite)
+    - Excavator: 3x3 shovel (iron)
+    - Lumber Axe: chops down a whole tree (iron)
+- Charms
+    - Anti-Trample: prevents you from breaking farm land when you fall on it